vishwas-kr/Authentication-Node-Server/README.md

 * Head to `index.js` file and REPLACE `const DB = "ENTER YOUR MONGODB URL";` with your MongoDB url.

 ## Installing Server
-To run the server, run the following commands:
+To run the server, run the following commands :
 >`npm install` <br>
 >`npm run dev` (for continuous development) <br>
 OR <br>